boz-tcm/sql-challenge/README.md

     - Using hvPlot, create a line plot representing the time series of transactions over the course of the year for each cardholder separately.

+        `Please refer to Jupyter Notebook for code and plots:` ['visual_data_analysis.ipynb'](visual_data_analysis.ipynb)

     - Next, to better compare their patterns, create a single line plot that contains both card holders' trend data.

+        `Please refer to Jupyter Notebook for code and plot:` ['visual_data_analysis.ipynb'](visual_data_analysis.ipynb)

     - What difference do you observe between the consumption patterns?
 Does the difference suggest a fraudulent transaction?
 Explain your rationale.

+        `We observed a relatively random, but tight range of transactions centered around $1 - $20 for cardholder #2.
+From our plot, we did not observe a pattern of systematic purchase behavior readily indicative of fraud, however, there were a number of sub-$2 transactions which could trigger further review of transaction type (i.e., merchant and merchant category) along with time of day.`

+        `For cardholder #18, in contrast, we observed regular lower dollar activity that might be indicative of normal daily activity, mixed with irregular and relatively infrequent spikes of large dollar activity over $500, which occurred around 7 times throughout the year, most notably four large transactions that occurred from around 10 pm to 5:30 am, which due to time of day and their random, infrequent frequency may be a sign of fraudulent activity worthy of further quantitative and qualitative investigation.`

 - The CEO of the biggest customer of the firm suspects that someone has used her corporate credit card without authorization in the first quarter of 2018 to pay quite expensive restaurant bills.
 Again, for privacy reasons, you know only that the cardholder ID in question is 25.